proprozxy/notes/Install Ubuntu 20.04 in a CUDA compatible way.md

-## Ubuntu Cuda Installation Pipeline
+## Install Ubuntu 20.04 in a CUDA compatible way

 *for ubuntu 20.04 lts*